-Community and technical colleges offer 2-year associate's degree programs for electricians that cover the installation, repair and maintenance processes of electrical systems.
-Many of these programs are associated with apprenticeship programs that provide aspiring electricians with extensive work experience.
-The curriculum covers the National Electric Code, which is necessary to pass the mandatory electrician licensing exam.
-Residential, commercial and industrial electrical settings are also covered.
+The electrical industry covers the installation, repair and maintenance processes of electrical systems.
+Many degree programs include apprenticeship components that provide aspiring electricians with extensive work experience.
+Program curriculum also covers the National Electric Code, which is necessary to pass the mandatory electrician licensing exam.
+Residential, commercial and industrial electrical settings are covered.
+Some schools may offer online training programs for electricians.

-Class lectures offer technical knowledge and theory.
-In order to earn an associate degree, students must also complete general education courses.
+Class lectures offer information on technical knowledge and theory.
+Most programs also contain computer programs for calculating circuits, and a training component for students to get hands-on experience.
+In order to earn an associate degree, students must also complete general education courses, in addition to courses such as circuits and wiring, electrical code and theory, and reading blueprints.
 Common course subjects are:

 - Analyzing electrical systems